Ve (Arabic letter)

-the Greek surname Cavafis in Egypt written كڤافيس.

-Ve (ڤ) is a letter of the Arabic-based Comoro, Kurdish, Luri, Swahili, and Wakhi alphabets.
+Ve (ڤ) is a letter of the Arabic-based Comoro, Kurdish, Luri, Swahili, Wakhi and Malay alphabets.
 It is derived from the Arabic letter DIN (ف) with two additional dots.
 It represents the sound in the aforementioned uses.
 On the other hand, the letter Pa (ڤ) represents the sound in the Jawi (used for Malay) and Pegon (used for Javanese) alphabets.